ntrrgc/dyndns-bot/README.md

 #How to install

-Install xorg-server-xvfb and xorg-server-xephyr (this last is optional) from your distro packages.
+Install xorg-server-xvfb and xorg-server-xephyr from your distro packages.

 Install a python virtualenv within that directory and activate it: